 If you’re looking for a great family vacation destination with plenty of kid-friendly activities, look no further than Denver, Colorado.
 The Mile High City is chock full of things to do with kids year-round.
-From getting up close to real mermaids, to Halloween and holiday events galore, here are 15 reasons you should put Denver on your family vacation bucket list stat.
+Here are 15 reasons you should put Denver on your family vacation bucket list stat.

 Ask any parent—local or visitor—and Children's Museum of Denver in Downtown Denver is high up on their must-visit list.
 Expect tons of engaging, hands-on play areas like the fire station, box canyon and altitude where your kiddo will scale three stories to a glass-capped peak with 360 degree views of the city.